thibka/perfect-gui/README.md

 ## To do
-- Adding color palette component
+- Color palette component
+- Vector2 drag & drop